 - The patient’s age at diagnosis

 - The available legal venues

-The legal venue — the location of the court where the case is heard — is important when filing a mesothelioma lawsuit.
+The legal venue (the location of the court where a case is tried) is important when filing a mesothelioma lawsuit.
 Since claims can involve more than one asbestos company, there may be multiple venue options.
 Some legal venues will expedite mesothelioma cases if the patient is still living, but many do not.
 In these venues, it can take up to a year or more for the case to be heard.

-Filing a mesothelioma lawsuit may feel confusing or intimidating, but the process isn’t as complicated as it seems.
-In most cases, an attorney will travel to meet the patient or family members filing the lawsuit to ask questions and take a statement.
-Although it may take several months to resolve a claim and receive compensation, your involvement is minimal and typically only take a few days.
+Filing a mesothelioma lawsuit can be confusing and intimidating, but the process isn’t as complicated as it seems.
+In most cases, an attorney will travel to meet the patient or family members filing the lawsuit to ask questions and take statements.
+Although it may take several months to resolve a claim and receive compensation, your involvement is minimal and typically only lasts a few days.

-If you or a family member is a veteran who has mesothelioma or another illness caused by asbestos, you should consider pursuing legal action against the asbestos company or companies responsible, as well as filing for VA benefits.
-Request a free case evaluation today to connect with an experienced attorney who specializes in asbestos law.
+If you or a family member has mesothelioma or another illness caused by asbestos, consider pursuing legal action against the asbestos company or companies responsible, as well as filing for VA benefits.
 You have a right to compensation!